Deferred management fee

 This is the maximum you will pay when you move out, even if you move from an independent unit to a serviced unit or to another Ryman village.

-Ryman guarantees that your deferred management fee will not increase - even if you transfer to another independent or serviced unit within the village, or if you transfer to another Ryman village.
+Your deferred management fee will not increase - even if you transfer to another independent or serviced unit within the village, or if you transfer to another Ryman village.

 This can vary, so it’s important to understand what each village provider offers.
 At a Ryman village, you pay the deferred management fee (or exit fee) when you permanently vacate the village.
 It is deducted from your occupancy advance (or entry payment) when it is repaid to you.

-At Ryman, we guarantee that if the new resident has not settled within six months of you permanently vacating your unit, then we will pay you interest on your occupancy advance until it is paid in full.
+We will repay your occupancy advance (minus the exit fee) when your unit is on-sold.
+However, that if the new resident has not settled within six months of you permanently vacating your unit, then we will pay you interest on your occupancy advance until it is paid in full.

 It’s not uncommon for residents living in an independent unit to transfer to a serviced unit if their health needs change and they require more support.